Sangha-Choi/ITMD361-Project-Three/README.md

   3. The https:// link to your individual GitHub repository
   4. The https:// link to your group’s shared GitHub repository

+## Requirements

+* Valid, well-formed HTML5 and standards-compliant CSS and JavaScript
+* One valid, error-free CSS file with your orginal code; and one file containing the css reset code you used.
+* JavaScript that throws no uncaught errors and is loaded unobtrusively
+* HTML-based fallbacks for any media elements (image, audio, video) that you include
+* Organized, readable source that is hand-written and original (no WYSIWYGs or code-generators, no Bootstrap or other off-the-shelf frameworks)
+ * A personal Git repository with frequent commits and meaningful commit messages that accurately reflect each set of changes that you make
+* GitHub repository must contain only the files and commits from this project

 -------------------------------------------------------------------